 Windows Subsystem for Linux (WSL)

-If you’re a developer that needs to compile Linux binaries, then the Windows Subsystem for Linux (WSL) is for you.
+If you’re a Windows developer that needs to compile or run Linux binaries in Windows, then the Windows Subsystem for Linux (WSL) is for you.
 WSL is a tool for developers and sysadmins that need Linux interoperability in Windows.

-The most important thing to understand about WSL is that it isn’t based on virtual machines or containers.
-When you download a supported Linux distro from the Microsoft Store, it doesn’t mean that a virtual machine is created.
-WSL provides a layer for mapping Windows kernel system calls to Linux kernel system calls.
-This allows Linux binaries to run in Windows unmodified.
+The most important thing to understand about WSL is that it isn’t based on virtual machines or containers - when you download a supported Linux distro from the Microsoft Store, it doesn’t mean that a virtual machine is created.
+What WSL provides is just a layer for mapping Windows kernel system calls to Linux kernel system calls - this allows Linux binaries to run in Windows unmodified.
 WSL also maps Windows services, like the filesystem and networking, as devices that Linux can access.

 Instead of using a VM or container, WSL virtualizes a Linux kernel interface on top of the Windows kernel.
 This means that running WSL only requires a minimal amount of RAM.
 And when not in use, the WSL driver isn’t loaded into memory, making it much more efficient than a solution based on a VM or container.

 Installing WSL and Ubuntu in a Windows Server

 Run this in a Powershell Administrator Prompt (you’ll have to reboot after this):

 Run this in a Powershell Administrator Prompt to install Ubuntu 18.04:

 curl.exe -L -o ubuntu-1804.appx https://aka.ms/wsl-ubuntu-1804 Rename-Item ubuntu-1804.appx ubuntu-1804.zip Expand-Archive ubuntu-1804.zip ubuntu1804 cd ubuntu1804 .\ubuntu1804.exe